olegtsts/perl-modules/README.md

 perl-modules
 ============
-Here is an implementation of easy-to-use perl forks and coro pool of tasks
+Here is an implementation of easy-to-use pool of parallel tasks.
+It supports dependencies.
+Parallelizing is made with use of forks and coroutines.